open-voice-interoperability/website/site/content/join/_index.md

       their time, network, industry knowledge, and resources through collaboration, advocacy, and development of standards.
-Enterprises are invited to join the Open Voice Network as Sponsoring Members by providing financial sponsorship as well as executive leadership.
-If your enterprise is interested in becoming a Sponsoring Member of the Open Voice Network, click the button below to learn more or follow <a href="https://enrollment.lfx.linuxfoundation.org/?project=open-voice-network"
+Enterprises are invited to join the Open Voice Network as Sponsoring Members by providing financial sponsorship as well as executive leadership. <strong>If your enterprise is interested in becoming a Sponsoring Member of the Open Voice Network, click the button below to learn more or follow <a href="https://enrollment.lfx.linuxfoundation.org/?project=open-voice-network"
-      target="_blank">this link</a> to begin your member enrollment.
+      target="_blank">this link</a> to begin your member enrollment.</strong>
     heading: Why Join the Open Voice Network
 pricing:
   description: ' '